RemiFray/reprodPaperLMMqualityRepObs/README.md

 ## Opening the project

-Once you have cloned or downloaded extracted the folder, **open the project through the .Rproj file**.
+Once you have cloned or downloaded and extracted the folder, **open the project through the .Rproj file**.
 The working directory, will be automatically defined as the folder containing it.
 That way code lines using file paths should work without modifying any code.

 ## Data